Singl ploče (1974–1975)

 Singl ploče (1974–1975) is a compilation album by Yugoslav rock band Bijelo Dugme, released in 1982.

 Background

 In early 1982, Bijelo Dugme performed in Innsbruck, Austria, at a manifestation conceptualized as a symbolic passing of the torch whereby the Winter Olympic Games last host city (Innsbruck) makes a handover to the next one (Bijelo Dugme's homecity Sarajevo).
 On their return to Yugoslavia, the band's equipment was seized by the customs, as it was discovered that they had put new equipment into old boxes.
 The band's record label, Jugoton decided to lend 150,000,000 Yugoslav dinars to Bijelo Dugme, in order to pay the fine.
 In order to regain part of the money as soon as possible, Jugoton decided to release two compilation albums, Singl ploče (1974–1975) and Singl ploče (1976–1980).

+Track listing

+All songs were written by Goran Bregović, except where noted.